bresilhac/udacity_ds_p2/README.md

 # Disaster Response Pipeline Project
 ### Summary:
 This is a web application written in python to automatically classify text messages into different categories of disaster management.
 Furthermore, two visualizations from the data set are available as examples.
+This application will help the disaster victims to receive prompt medical aid and speedy recovery from the effects of the disasters.
+In this way the application will benefit those whose responsibility is to help those in need during a time of natural disaster.

 The project consists of 3 areas.
 1. ETL pipeline (process_data.py) to cleans data and store data for further processing
 2. ML pipeline (train_classifier.py) to train and save a classifier model